CDCgov/PyRenew/model/docs/getting-started.md

     )
 ```

-Now, let’s investigate the output
+Now, let’s investigate the output, particularly, the posterior
+distribution of the Rt estimates:

 ``` python
 import polars as pl